jepegit/cellpy/docs/main_description/formats.rst

 .. warning::
    This part of the documentation is currently being updated.
-   It is 77.9% trustable, but in need of better logical structure and formatting.

 The most important file formats and data structures for cellpy is